Julie-Fabre/phyPlugins/README.md

 - change the 'mua' color to yellow and the 'noise' color to red, for better visualization

 ![clus_colors](https://github.com/Julie-Fabre/phyPlugins/assets/29582008/e4e4a651-dcb4-4477-a438-af39a3c1690b)

+- _[not recommended: use [bombcell](https://github.com/Julie-Fabre/bombcell/) to output quality metrics instead] add some quality metrics in phy2's clusterview:_
+  - _estimate of false positives (method from Hill et al., 2011, based on number of refractory period violations.
+Returns NaN is number of violations is too high),_
+  - _spatial decay (defined as trough size on peakchannel/trough size on 12th furthest away channel),_
+  - _percentage of spikes missing (defined by fitting a gaussian to the amplitude distributions.
+Returns NaN if fit is impossible, doesn't work for clusters with few spikes (<1000))_

 Copy the plugins to your .phy/plugins/ folder (usually located at C:/Users/You/.phy/plugins/ for windows users, or ~/.phy for Linux users), and modify your phy_config file located in your .phy folder to add the following lines: